wrandelshofer/FastDoubleParser/README.md

 ## Testing the code

-Unfortunately it is not possible to test floating parsers exhaustively, because the input and output spaces are too big.
+Unfortunately it is not possible to test floating parsers exhaustively, because the input and output spaces are far too big.

 | Parser               | Input Space                                                                                     | Output Space                                                                            |
 |----------------------|-------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|